-Nature journaling is a record of all your observations on nature rambles.
-It has proved to be an important component to studying nature.
-You can make your own nature diaries as shown here for pre-school, primary or simply buy an inexpensive A5 art book.
-There are many styles of journaling, so explore them and decide which one will work for you or develop your own style.
-Whether it’s sketching with pencils and pencil colours or painting with watercolours a nature journal looks amazing regardless of the medium you use.
+A field notebook is a record of all your observations noticed on nature rambles.
+It has proved to be an important component to studying nature for many scientists.
+There are many styles of nature journaling and field notebooking, so explore them and decide which will work for you or develop your own style.
+Whether it’s sketching with pencils and pencil colours or painting with watercolours, a field notebook looks amazing regardless of the medium you choose to use.

 Take an interest in nature journaling yourself.
 Set the example and you’ll inspire your child to do the same.
 If you’re worried about your sketching ability, don’t.
 Your diary is personal to you and its purpose is to record scientific data.
 Sketching ability is not important, and you’ll eventually become comfortable the more you practice.
 You may just surprise yourself!